● --:--

 Loss-making

-Q2 = 1st non-GAAP profit
+Q2 = first non-GAAP profit est.

 Insider Selling